TheEngageGroup/DMAWDOCS/README.md

 ![](Edit_Image_2.png)

-1. Click "Scale Image" and enter your desired height or width (Wordpress will keep original dimension scale).
+1. Click "Scale Image" and enter the desired height or width (Wordpress will keep original dimension scale).

 2. Click "Scale".

-3. You'll have to click "Save" and then "Update" for the image to save your changes.
+3. Click "Save" and then "Update" for the image to save the changes.